SimonCarrillo/JSV_FluidStructureInteraction_Model/readme.txt

+Code for reproducing results in Simon Carrillo Segura, Peng Zhang, Maurizio Porfiri, Three-dimensional exact solution of free vibrations of a simply supported rectangular plate in contact with a fluid, Journal of Sound and Vibration,
+Volume 534,
+2022

+Manuscript can be found here: https://doi.org/10.1016/j.jsv.2022.117007

 Main programs" to compute the natural frequencies and mode shapes in displacement and stress.
 Both in-vacuum and air-backed vibrations are computed in each code:

 FSI_main.m